-To turn on your unit for the first time, press and hold the OPEN POWER key until the unit beeps and turns on.
+To turn on your unit for the first time, press and hold the POWER key until the unit beeps and turns on.
 Use the ROCKER and the SELECT keys and follow the screens to configure your unit.

-NOTE: Although you can perform some checks with the boat trailered, the boat should be in the water to properly test the installation.
+NOTE: Although it is possible to perform some checks with the boat trailered, the boat should be in the water to properly test the installation.